The CFO's Role in Shaping Board Strategy Meetings

 If your new CFO is experienced, well-trained and competent, you have nothing to worry about.
 These are just a few of the CFO responsibilities they will have taken on:

-Resourcing and feasibility
+Resourcing and Feasibility

 You can’t build a house without materials, and you can’t grow your business without manpower, money and time.
 Your directors will want to know how much this new project is going to cost, how many people it will require and how much time will it take, at a bare minimum.
 They will likely also have queries regarding the specifics of why it will require these resources, where they will be gathered from and why these resources would be best spent in this pursuit.